 A good strategy is as follows: always look at the first SKIP_NUM cards without choosing them.
 Then choose the very next card you encounter that is larger than the cards you skipped.

 Using this program, you can easily see that skipping 5 cards is much better than picking one at random, skipping 10 is even better, and so on...up to some point, when the benefit begins to disappear.
 Of course, you can't skip too many cards, and in fact, the results seem to be best for somewhere around 30 to 35 cards skipped.
 For problems like this, the optimal value is somewhere around 1 / e, where E is the base of the natural logarithm system.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-ISING_2D_SIMULATION, a C program which carries out a Monte Carlo simulation of an Ising model, a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.
+ISING_2D_SIMULATION, a C code which carries out a Monte Carlo simulation of an Ising model, a 2D array of positive and negative charges, each of which is likely to "flip" to be in agreement with neighbors.

-REACTOR_SIMULATION, a C program which a simple Monte Carlo simulation of the shielding effect of a slab of a certain thickness in front of a neutron source.
+REACTOR_SIMULATION, a C code which a simple Monte Carlo simulation of the shielding effect of a slab of a certain thickness in front of a neutron source.
 This program was provided as an example with the book "Numerical Methods and Software."

 SNAKES_AND_LADDERS, C codes which simulate the game of Snakes and Ladders.

 STRING_SIMULATION, a C code which simulates the behavior of a vibrating string by solving the corresponding initial boundary value problem (IBVP), creating files that can be displayed by gnuplot.